Pritchard

 Current mission

-Stake your name →What does the Pritchard name mean?
+Help rebuild the Pritchard clan →What does the Pritchard name mean?

-Son of Richard — 'ap Richard', contracted by the natural elision of spoken Welsh into 'p Richard' and then frozen as Pritchard when surnames became hereditary.
+Son of Richard, 'ap Richard', contracted by the natural elision of spoken Welsh into 'p Richard' and then frozen as Pritchard when surnames became hereditary.
 The same contraction generated Powell (ap Hywel), Probert (ap Robert), Price (ap Rhys), Pugh (ap Hugh), Bevan (ab Evan) and Bowen (ab Owain).
 It is the patronymic mechanic itself, captured in the first letter of every name it produced.

 The history of Pritchard